barmanroys/bilby-assignment/README.md

 #### Effects of Running the Task

-* Copy the raw document data to the MySQL database (this is intended to make the fields available in the same database)
+* Copy the raw document data to the MySQL database (this is intended to make the fields available in the same database).
+If the raw documents (identified by UUID) already exist, this phase is skipped.
 * Run the named entity recogniser pipeline to insert the named entities (together with SoT matched entities) into the database in a separate table